demonsters/prisma-mock/README.md

 - @unique (TODO: no error if duplicate)
 - @@unique (TODO: no error if duplicate)
 - @relation
-- @updatedAt: Parially supported, value is set at creation (TODO: update value on update)
+- @updatedAt: Partially supported, value is set at creation (TODO: update value on update)

 ## Attribute functions